secretflow/scql/docs/reference/scdb-api.rst

 public/submit_query
 -------------------

-Submit the query (DDL/DCL/DQL) to SCQL, SCQL will return a session ID immediately which can be used to fetch result, and processes the query in the background.
+Submit the query (DDL/DCL/DQL) to SCDB, SCDB will return a session ID immediately which can be used to fetch result, and processes the query in the background.

 Request
 ^^^^^^^